votca/votca/share/doc/methods.rst

-Depending on the quality of the initial guess and sensitivity of the CG system to the CG parameters, scaling of the parameter update size may be required to ensure the stability and convergence of the REminimization.
+Depending on the quality of the initial guess and sensitivity of the CG system to the CG parameters, scaling of the parameter update size may be required to ensure the stability and convergence of the RE minimization.
 The scaling parameter, :math:`\chi\in(0...1)`, value can be specified in the XMLsettings file.